Taha-Asif-313/What-s-Weather/README.md

 ## Technologies Used

 - **Frontend**: React,Typescript
-- **API**: Weatherapi API (https://www.weatherapi.com,or you can change other platform with some changes)
+- **API**: Weatherapi API (https://www.weatherapi.com , or you can change other platform with some changes)
 - **Responsive Design**: Ensures usability on desktops, tablets, and mobile devices.

 ## Setup and Installation